Taos Plaza: American flag

 In 1861, during the Civil War, Southern sympathizers repeatedly tore down an American flag flying over the Plaza.
 Captain Smith Simpson, with the help of Kit Carson, Ceran St. Vrain, and others, guarded the flag 24 hours a day.
 The United States Congress permitted Taos to fly the flag twenty-four hours a day to commemorate the event.

 Tourism

 Taos Plaza is a tourist destination with many shops displaying Northern New Mexico foods and cultural items, including products made in Taos, chile ristras, packaged food items, Southwestern jewelry, pottery, clothing, leather work, and Native American moccasins and drums.

-The Fiestas de Santa Ana y Santiago is hosted during the final week of July, a weekend long celebration of the Hispanic heritage of Taos when the plaza is filled with music, food, and dance.
+The Fiestas de Santa Ana y Santiago (colloquially referred to as the Fiestas de Taos) is hosted during the final week of July, a weekend long celebration of the Hispanic heritage of Taos when the plaza is filled with music, food, and dance.
 It begins with a Friday night Mass and includes crowning of a fiesta queen.
 Other events, many of which are free, are held throughout the year in the plaza, including free music in the summer and Yuletide celebrations in December.